livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 - Initial implementation of Orbit rasterization device; Dover ROS is implemented but not working properly.
 - Added ability to load a configuration file at startup
+- Switched to cross-platform SharpPcap library for Ethernet encapsulation.

 V1.1
 ----